Stuycs-K/final-project-murokh-sasha-zhang-catherine/WORKLOG.md

 ### 5/30/24

-coded the clear icon so that it works
+coded the clear icon so that it works <br />
+started on the thickness slider